SanTechIT/CS180PRJ4/README.md

 * test cases
 * the report
 * comment the code
-* improve post formatting - when viewing posts: posts should show timestamp, user who posted it, number of upvotes, number of downvotes (or a combined vote number that's upvotes - downvotes), the grade (grade may only be visible to teacher/poster) - then contents of post
+* improve post formatting - grade should only be visible to teacher/poster

 Problems
 - MAJOR: Validate inputs for class/discussion/post Ids in reply/edit/delete actions